-In this episode, Managing Director Polly Cordle, Associate Director Nikki Brinkerhoff and Consultant Lance Whittemore discusses the Regulation Best Interest Deciding whether or not to outsource the Chief Compliance Officer role is an important decision.
-In this episode, our hosts discuss things you should consider when making this decision, including resource availability, experience, and interaction with regulators.
+In this episode our experts discusses why whether the decision to outsource your Chief Compliance Officer role is an important decision and things you should consider when making this decision, including resource availability, experience, and interaction with regulators.

 Molly Bryson: 0:04